pycal/DecentPost/README.md

 # DecentPost
-Protocol for decentralized postal/shipping services and apps, with Proof of Delivery, bonded shipping, and bounty slashing.
+DecentPost is a protocol for decentralized postal services and apps, with Proof of Delivery, bonded shipping, and bounty slashing.

-DecentPost is designed to incentivize Senders and Couriers to transact in trustless shipping engagements, allowing for global participation in the New Economy.
+DecentPost is designed to incentivize Senders, Couriers, and Receivers to transact in trustless shipping arrangements by structuring economic incentives on chain.

-Concretely, it implements the OpenZeppelin ERC721 contract to allow a Sender to mint a non-fungible Package token.
-The token contains the public key of the intended Recipient, which is recoverable later.
+Concretely, our contract implements the ERC721 interface (with help from OpenZeppelin) to allow a Sender to mint a non-fungible Package.
 Metadata regarding the Package is stored on IPFS.
-And we implement a State Channel to allow for an expedient delivery experience + flexibility in choosing when to sign a transaction to the blockchain.
+And we implement a psuedo-State Channel to allow for amnexpedient delivery experience + flexibility in choosing when to commit a transaction.

-A Package represents an Offer for Shipment, and the tokens are discoverable on decentralized exchanges or special listing services.
+A Package represents an Offer for Shipment, and the tokens are discoverable on decentralized exchanges or special listing services, or just by listening to the event logs we emit.

-The views in our React app, excluding the public discovery view, show Packages related to the wallet account signed-in to Metamask.
+The views in our React app, excluding the public discovery view, show Packages related to the wallet account signed-in to the web3 provider.

 # Parties

 * Sender - creates Packages, which constitute an Offer for Shipment
 * Courier - agrees to Offers, transmits Packages, and collects Proofs of Delivery
 * Receiver - can dispute receipt of package